 Yes.
-Members of the general public are encouraged to testify before committees, though testimony must be arranged with committee staff prior to a scheduled hearing.
+Members of the general public are encouraged to testify before committees, though testimony may need to be arranged with committee staff prior to a scheduled hearing.
 Committees primarily focus hearings on particular bills, though occasionally they discuss issues of broad interest within the committee's jurisdiction.
-It's best not to appear to testify at a committee on the day it is scheduled to hear a particular bill or discuss a particular topic without previously contacting the committee staff or your representative.
-Call House Public Information Services at (651) 296-2146 or Senate Information (651) 296-0504 to find the phone numbers for committee staff or to receive a standing committee schedule.
+It's best not to come to testify at a committee hearing without first contacting the committee staff or your representative.
+Call House Public Information Services at 651-296-2146 or Senate Information 651-296-0504 to find the phone numbers for committee staff or to receive a standing committee schedule.

-Here are 10 simple suggestions to make it easier to get involved:
+Here are 10 suggestions to make it easier to get involved:

 House Public Information Services has created a series of short videos about testifying before a committee.

 There is no yearly deadline for the introduction of bills.
-However, each year the Legislature establishes deadlines for committee action on bills.
-The Legislature shall establish by concurrent resolution deadlines for each regular session.
+However, each year the Legislature establishes deadlines for committee action on bills by concurrent resolution.
 The deadlines do not apply to the House committees on Capital Investment, Ways and Means, Taxes, or Rules and Legislative Administration, nor to the Senate committees on Capital Investment, Finance, Taxes, or Rules and Administration.

 Committee deadlines are announced during the first half of a session in order to winnow the list of topics to be dealt with that year.